-When it comes to treating and managing low back pain there are many different options and opinions on how to deal with the condition, so how do you know whose advice to follow?
-Fortunately the new research that is emerging around this condition has us moving past bed rest and medication and towards newer, more effective treatments.
+When it comes to treating and managing low back pain there are dozens of different options and opinions on how to deal with the condition.
+So how do you know whose advice to follow?

 Based on guidelines from the US, the UK, Belgium and Denmark, current treatments recommend using a variety of non-pharmacological therapies such as physical exercise and cognitive behavioral therapy (CBT) to manage chronic low back pain.
 But how do you know what type of non-pharmacologic treatment to choose?